alanjones2/Alan-Jones-article-code/codehintstreamlitcols/README.md

     col1, padding, col2 = st.columns((10,1,10))

-Or how about a cenred narrow column?
+Or how about a centred narrow column?

        padding1, col, padding2 = st.columns((5,5,5))

+Or maybe calculate the number of columns you want dynamically.

+    cols = st.columns(numCols)
+    for c in range(numCols):
+        with cols[c]:
+            st.write(quotes[c])

+Code to demonstrate these is in the file

+- stcols.py

+And the actual app can be seen in the Streamlit Cloud [here](https://share.streamlit.io/alanjones2/alan-jones-article-code/codehintstreamlitcols/stcols.py)